 When chewed, the nut releases several alkaloids and tannins that have a mild psychoactive effect on most people, although results vary.
 Most people experience increased focus, keener senses, and stimulation, similar to what you might expect from drinking several cups of coffee.

 More specifically, the nut inhibits GABA, a neurotransmitter responsible for suppressing the central nervous system.
 It also provides most users with a sense of euphoria , which is often referred to as a high.

 2. Blue Lotus Flower

-The blue lotus flower is a type of water lily native to Egypt and certain parts of Asia.
+The blue lotus flower is a water lily native to Egypt and particular parts of Asia.
 It has a reputation for being a spiritual flower because of its potent psychoactive properties.

 Taking blue lotus flowers creates a sense of euphoria and can often induce vivid dreams, although everyone’s reaction is different .
 Additionally, some claim it’s a good aphrodisiac and can help reduce stress and anxiety.

 Although blue lotus flower is legal for purchase and personal use in the United States, it’s not approved for human consumption.
 Most people consume blue lotus flowers in tea or by smoking or vaping.

 Caffeine is the most popular psychoactive substance in the world, and even though caffeine doesn’t produce a high, it still deserves a spot on the list.
 Most people are familiar with the intense energy boost caffeine provides, although some long-time caffeine users may have forgotten how potent it is since tolerance builds quickly.